Bushra-naeem/frontend-interview-questions/README.md

 - What is higher order component in react?
 - What is redux?
 How does it work?
 - Is react a library or framework?
+- How would you optimize a react app?
+- Will the use effect hook run if we don't pass the dependency array ?

 ## Next.js Questions